Chhapaak: Plot

-A reporter named Alka meets Amol Dwivedi, the creator of a foundation that supports acid attack survivors, and informs him about Malti Agarwal, one such survivor fighting for a ban on the sale of acid.
+In December 2012, a reporter named Alka meets Amol Dwivedi, the creator of a foundation that supports acid attack survivors, and informs him about Malti Agarwal, one such survivor fighting for a ban on the sale of acid.
 Malti is looking for employment, and Amol employs her at his organization.

-In April 2005, Malti is attacked with acid in a busy market street in New Delhi.
+On 22 April 2005 at around half past ten, Malti is attacked with acid in a busy market street called Mayur Market in New Delhi.
 The police investigate – based on Malti's and her boyfriend Rajesh's testimony, they suspect Basheer "Babbu" Khan, a family friend of Malti's, and his brother's wife Parveen Shaikh.
 The police arrest Babbu after triangulating his phone signal in the same area as the attack, while Malti undergoes a series of surgeries to reconstruct her severely damaged face.
 Malti's mother works as a domestic help in Shiraz's house; she helps financially with Malti's treatment and hires Archana Bajaj to be her lawyer.

 Archana notes that acid attacks and burning someone with hot water come under the same section of the Indian Penal Code, so the punishment will be the same.
 In the first hearings, it is clear that Babbu and Parveen are guilty, as Malti's story is corroborated by witnesses and Parveen has the tell-tale burnt fingers from throwing the acid.
 However, as the law doesn't treat acid attack as a serious crime, Babbu is able to make bail and continue normally with his life.
 Malti recognizes the need for a change to the law and regulations on acid sale, and she and Archana prepare a petition.
 Meanwhile, Malti's brother Rohit is diagnosed with advanced intestinal tuberculosis.

 In August 2009, the court sentences Basheer Khan to 10 years and Parveen Shaikh to 7 years of imprisonment, but they appeal to the High Court.
 Malti collects funds for treatment and legal action for other acid attack survivors.
 She eventually succeeds in having the penal code amended.
 In 2013, another acid attack in Mumbai claims the life of Pinky Rathore, which leads to public outrage and regulations on acid sale.
 Malti becomes the face of acid attack survivors and develops feelings for Amol.

 It is revealed that Basheer planned the acid attack on Malti in jealousy, and carried it out with help from Parveen.
 In October 2013, the Delhi High Court rejects Basheer's appeal, keeping the attackers in jail.
-The film ends with another acid attack in December 2013, and laments that despite the new regulations and media exposure, the frequency of acid attacks has not decreased, as acid is still bought and sold freely in India.
+The film ends with another acid attack on 27 December 2013 in Ludhiana, and laments that despite the new regulations and media exposure, the frequency of acid attacks has not decreased, as acid is still bought and sold freely in India.